 Corporate membership is open to any commercial entity that designs, develops, or produces products that use MIDI technology.
 This includes platform/OS developers like Apple, Google and Microsoft, and musical instrument and software companies (such as Ableton, Make Music, Mark Of The Unicorn, Native Instruments, Nektar, Roland, Roli, Steinberg, Yamaha, etc.).

 Corporate members develop and vote on new MIDI specifications, have access to proprietary software tools for MIDI 2.0 product development and can apply for logo licenses trademarked by the MIDI Association.

 Individual membership in the MIDI Association is free to musicians, artists, educators, retail salespeople, DIY/Arduino enthusiasts, DJs, game developers, and sound designers.
 MIDI Association individual members can download the adopted MIDI specifications, receive the MIDI Message newsletter, access MIDI Association tutorials and webinars and enjoy all the benefits of The MIDI Association, other than those that are exclusive to corporate members.

-MIDI has been connecting products and people for over 37 years, and the new MIDI 2.0 specification is once again poised to drive innovation in the music production industry—just as MIDI 1.0 did in 1984.
+MIDI has been connecting products and people for decades and the MIDI 2.0 specification is once again poised to drive innovation in the music production industry—as MIDI 1.0 has done since 1983.

 With the adoption of MIDI 2.0, there are now many new benefits to joining the MIDI Association as a corporate member.